jkaninda/goma-gateway/docs/usermanual/cors.md

 These settings help control which external domains can communicate with your backend and under what conditions.

+{: .warning }
+The CORS configuration method described here is deprecated since Goma Gateway `v0.6.0` and will be removed in future releases.
+It is recommended to use the `responseHeaders` middleware with CORS settings for new configurations.

 ---

 ### Configuration Fields